Joey Votto Player Props: Reds vs. Cubs

-Joey Votto, with a slugging percentage of .250 in his past 10 games -- including one home run -- will be in action for the Cincinnati Reds against the Chicago Cubs, with Marcus Stroman on the hill, July 31 at 8:05 PM ET.
+Joey Votto, with a slugging percentage of .297 in his past 10 games -- including one home run -- will be in action for the Cincinnati Reds versus the Chicago Cubs, with Justin Steele on the hill, August 1 at 8:05 PM ET.

-He racked up three RBI (going 2-for-5 with a double and a home run) in his last game against the Dodgers.
+In his last game, he had two hits (going 2-for-4 with an RBI) against the Cubs.

 Joey Votto Game Info & Props vs. the Cubs